Looking for city breaks in Europe? Here are 20 city break ideas that will make for the perfect weekend away.

-Prague, Czech Republic
+7. Prague, Czech Republic

-Prague holds some special memories for us as it is where I first met Mr. O. We went back 10 years later on a city break to actually add some romance to those.
-Famous for other types of travel, we felt that Prague delivered well for luxury travellers.
+Prague holds some special memories for us as it is where I first met Mr O. We went back 10 years later on a city break to actually add some romance to those memories.

 Must do: book a Flytographer session because the views can really be amazing.

 Paris is the obvious classic European city break destination – and one that gets better every time we visit.
 I am due a return and very much looking forward to it.

 Must do: spend a morning at La Grande Epicerie.

-London, United Kingdom
+9. London, United Kingdom

 Must do: enjoy afternoon tea at one of the classics.
 And book WAY in advance.